 Create property hierarchies.
 Find out, which properties imply other properties.
 E.g., in order to carry out an activity, one must be present at the activity.
 This process may raise questions about the initial properties and classes.
 Revise from step 2 until here.

 Property consistency test.
 This is the ultimate test of adequacy.
-Test, which and if combinations properties complement each other to answer more complex relevant questions.
+Test, which and if, combinations properties complement each other to answer more complex relevant questions.
 Test if the specificity of domains and ranges of complementing properties are compatible.
 (For instance, can some kinds of things have a dimension, but cannot be measured? – if yes, which is the process to determine it?).
 Find gaps in the reasoning, find modelling patterns and check if variants indicate gaps.
 According to the application, purely logically derived concepts may be added.
 Test that logical consistency applies throughout the model.
 Revise from step 2 until here.

 Reduce the model.
 Delete properties and classes not needed to implement the required functions.
 Keep them aside for possible future extensions.
 The smaller the model, the more effective is the information system.